 Being an adventure photographer is a tough job and a tough industry.
 You are likely to get rejected a lot, but once you learn that failing is an important part of any learning process, it can make it more bearable.
 I try to embrace adversity and failure as much as I can because in my experience the most growth and learning opportunities come from adversity and overcoming it.
 Don’t be afraid to fail.
 It’s always more important that you go for it.

 There are no shortcuts to taking great photos or becoming an adventure photographer.
 First and foremost, you have to be passionate.
 Then you have to go out there and shoot.
 Shoot and practice as much as you can.
-Photograph the sports that you connect with and mean something to you.
+Photograph the sports that you connect with and that mean something to you.
 Be very critical of your own work and submit only your absolute best shots to editors.
 You will start making contacts and as you get better you will begin to get published.
 Be patient and persistent.
 The photographers who succeed are the ones who don’t give up.
 Their passion doesn't allow them to stop.

 Camera in hand, scholarship winner Kelly Beckta joins the celebrations at Angkor Wat.